 Shopping

-Best grills 2024: the best smoker, charcoal, and gas grills – tested by experts
+Best grills – the top gas, smoker and charcoal grills, tested by the experts

-You can't have a family cookout without a good grill.
-But while they're a home entertaining essential, it can be hard to find the best grills.
-Grills come with a lot of unhelpful marketing jargon, so it's easy to get lost if you don't know your smokers from your side burners.
-They can also be very expensive, and if you're not sure what to look for, it can be daunting to take the plunge.
+While they're a summer entertaining essential, it can be hard to find the best grills.
+The market is packed with jargon, so it's easy to get lost if you don't know your smokers from your side burners.
+They can also be very expensive, so if you're not sure what to look for, it can be daunting to take the plunge.

 That's why I've tried and tested the best grills on the market.
 After tracking down the top grills from market leaders like Weber, Traeger, and Kamado Joe, I put them through their paces to find the very best.
 I've tested grills and other garden and kitchen products for my entire career, so I know exactly what makes the best grill.